ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 * Frame 2: [8 bytes little-endian unsigned integer LRU cache size (in bytes) or zero-length to assume default]
 * Frame 3: [8 bytes little-endian unsigned integer table blocksize (in bytes) or zero-length to assume default]
 * Frame 4: [8 bytes little-endian unsigned integer write buffer size (in bytes) or zero-length to assume default]
+* Frame 4: [8 bytes little-endian unsigned integer bloom filter bits per key or zero-length to use no bloom filter]

 * *[Table open flags]*: 8-bit-field, with bitwise-OR-concatenated flags.
 * 0x01: NOCOMPRESSION: If this flag is set the table shall be opened with compression disabled